HMMER on Biowulf

 Profile hidden Markov models for biological sequence analysis

 Profile hidden Markov models (profile HMMs) can be used to do sensitive database searching using statistical descriptions of a sequence family's consensus.
-HMMER uses profile HMMs, and can be useful in situations like:
+HMMER uses profile HMMs, and can be useful in situations like:- if you are working with an evolutionarily diverse protein family, a BLAST search with any individual sequence may not find the rest of the sequences in the family.

 References: